-RECORDING A NOTICE TO PROTECT INTERESTS
+RECORDING A NOTICE TO PRESERVE INTERESTS

-STANDARD: RECORDING A PROPER NOTICE PROTECTS ESTATES, INTERESTS, CLAIMS, OR CHARGES FROM THE OPERATION OF THE ACT.
+STANDARD: RECORDING A PROPER NOTICE PRESERVES ESTATES, INTERESTS, CLAIMS, COVENANTS, RESTRICTIONS, OR CHARGES FROM THE OPERATION OF THE ACT.

-Problem 1: John Doe, the record owner of Blackacre, gave a mortgage to Richard Roe encumbering lien of his mortgage by June 15, 2005?

-Blackacre, which was recorded in January, 1975.
+Problem 1: John Doe, the record owner of Blackacre, gave and recorded a mortgage to Richard Roe encumbering Blackacre, which was recorded in January 1975.
 The last payment was not due until 2010.
-On June 15, 1975 a deed to Blackacre, which qualified as a root of title, was recorded but it contained no mention of the mortgage.
-Must Richard Roe file proper notice to preserve the recorded and Roe went into possession of the land.
-Did John Doe need to file proper notice of his ownership prior to July 1, 2005 to preserve his interest?
+On June 15, 1975, a deed to Blackacre, which qualified as a root of title, was recorded but it contained no mention of the mortgage.
+On June 16, 2005, is Roe's mortgage lien extinguished?

-Problem 2: John Doe gave a 99-year lease to Richard Roe on July 1, 1975, at which time the lease was would not be extinguished.
+Problem 2: John Doe gave and recorded a 99-year lease to Richard Roe on July 1, 1975, at which time the lease was recorded, and Roe went into possession of the land.
+On July 2, 2006, is John would not be extinguished.
 Filing of notice is necessary only when there is a subsequent title transaction that purports to divest the interest claimed.